coder/code-server/doc/self-hosted/cros-install.md

 If you are running R69, you might want to enable this on [Chrome Flags](chrome://flags/#enable-experimental-crostini-ui).
 If you run R72, however, this is already enabled for you.

-After checking your prerequisites, follow the steps in the [the self-host install guide](index.md) on installing code-server.
+After checking your prerequisites, follow the steps in [the self-host install guide](index.md) on installing code-server.
 Once done, make sure code-server works by running it.
 After running it, simply go to `penguin.linux.test:8443` to access code-server.
 Now you should be greeted with this screen.
 If you did, congratulations, you have installed code-server in your Chromebook!

 ![code-server on Chromebook](../assets/cros.png)